Panzerschrek/U-00DC-Sprache-site/overview.md

 ### Functions overloading

-Ü supports defining functions with same name in same space, as soon as their signatures are different.
+Ü supports defining functions with same name in same scope, as soon as their signatures are different.
-This allows to avoid boilerplate by defining different names/name suffixes for functions that do almost the same except a couple of details.
+This allows to avoid boilerplate by defining different names/name suffixes for functions that do almost the same except of a couple of details.

 ### Operators overloading